 - While you are preparing the muffin batter, toast walnut halves in the oven for about 5 minutes.
 Let them cool some, then chop.

 - In a large bowl, combine the applesauce, eggs, sugar, and oil with a spatula or wooden spoon.

 - In a smaller bowl, whisk together the flours, potato starch, salt, baking soda, baking powder, cinnamon and nutmeg.

 - Add the dry ingredients and the nuts to the wet ingredients and stir just until moistened.

 - Spoon the batter into the muffin tins.
-I like to use a large ladle for this.

 - Bake for 15 – 20 minutes or until the tops of the muffins spring back when touched lightly.